vimlet/eon/eon-docs/md/tutorial/[3]Core Introduction.md

 [Life-cycle]<>

-eon components pass through a series of events that determine their life-cycle.
+Eon components pass through a series of events that determine their life-cycle.
 Understanding this events is crucial for an optimal performance implementation.

 ## Sequential events